GregWirth/Hexchat-weather/README.md

 <br>
 Does nick registration<br>
 Will issue ghost command to kill in use nick upon reconnect<br>
-Detects netsplits and may attempt to reconnect<br>
+Detects netsplits and attempts to reconnect<br>
 Will cache API requests for 5 minutes to help reduce API hits<br> Will throttle users who request too quickly or too many times in a short period<br> Users can make up to 3 requests every 60 seconds.<br>